Japanese Royals Attend Japanese Emigration Anniversary in Peru and Bolivia

 Princess Hitachi was born in 1940 as Hanako Tsugaru, fourth daughter of a former count.
 After graduating from the Gakushuin Women’s Junior College in 1961, she married Prince Hitachi on September 30, 1964.
 Princess Hitachi has translated various children books from English into Japanese, the last being “A Guide Dog Puppy Grows up” by Caroline Arnold (published in 2001).
 Prince and Princess Hitachi have no children.

-For current events of Prince and Princess Hitachi see this TRF thread.Filed under Japanese Royals
+For current events of Prince and Princess Hitachi see this TRF thread.Filed under Japan

-Tagged Anniversary, Bolivia, Immigration, Official Visit, Peru, Prince Hitachi, Princess Hitachi.
+Tagged Anniversary, Bolivia, Immigration, Official Visit, Peru, Prince Hitachi of Japan, Princess Hitachi of Japan.